Skip to content

 We can’t talk about DART without mentioning TRIR.
 Yes, yet another safety acronym!
 TRIR stands for Total Recordable Incident Rate.
 Sometimes called Total Case Incident Rate.
 TRIR is another metric used to evaluate a company’s safety performance from the past year.
 When it comes to TRIR, the lower the number the better the company’s safety performance.

 OSHA has certain reporting requirements, and some companies are required to submit DART rates electronically.
-Results are monitored and are a factor in determining whether you are selected for a visit from OSHA.
+Results are monitored and are a factor in determining whether you are selected for a visit from OSHA, especially in relation to your injury or illness rates.
 The lower the DART rate, the better off your organization is and the less likely you’ll get a knock on the door from an OSHA inspector.
 An OSHA inspection is a major inconvenience that can disrupt your operations, but it could also expose potential violations and result in fines.

 If your DART rate is much higher than the average rate for your industry, you likely need to make some improvements in your overall safety program.
-Companies in dangerous industries such as, mining and construction typically have higher recordable incident and DART rates than other companies.
+Companies in dangerous industries such as mining and construction typically have higher recordable incident and DART rates per 100 employees than other companies.

 You can compare your DART rate with the average for your Standard Industrial Classification (SIC), which is published annually by the Bureau of Labor Statistics (BLS).
 This will tell you how you compare to other companies in the same industry.